sogko/pecker-docs/_configurations/general.md

 * Possible values: Any valid URL.

 ##### assets
-An array of asset definitions and its options.
+An array of asset configurations.

 * Required: `false`
 * Default: `[]`